Rural Homes

 Accessibility Information

 Information should cover entrances, steps, doorways, circulation space, bathroom facilities, parking, lighting and sensory features.
-Research indicates 58% of English consumers want green and accessible accommodation with 60% willing to pay extra for demonstrable benefits.
+Research indicates 58% of English consumers want green and accessible accommodation, with 60% willing to pay extra for demonstrable benefits.
 Accurate information reduces complaints and unsuitable bookings.

 Financial Analysis and Investment Returns

-Initial setup costs begin with property purchase averaging £301,000 in Lake District and £225,757 in Northumberland, with rural properties typically ranging £200,000-£400,000 depending on location.
-Stamp Duty Land Tax for second properties increased to five percent additional charge in October 2024 from previous three percent.
+Initial setup costs begin with property purchase, averaging £301,000 in the Lake District and £225,757 in Northumberland, with rural properties typically ranging £200,000-£400,000.
+Stamp Duty Land Tax for second properties increased to 5% additional charge in October 2024 from the previous 3%.

-Furnishing costs span £5,000-£30,000 depending on quality levels.
-Budget furnishing costs £5,000-£10,000, mid-range £15,000-£20,000, and luxury £25,000-£30,000.
-Focus on durable high-quality items minimizing replacement costs.
+Furnishing costs span £5,000-£30,000: budget £5,000-£10,000, mid-range £15,000-£20,000, luxury £25,000-£30,000.
+Focus on durable high-quality items that minimize replacement costs.

-House renovation costs £900-£2,500 per square metre for three-bedroom properties.
-Kitchen renovations cost £1,000-£3,000 per square metre and bathroom renovations £800-£2,500 per square metre.
+House renovation runs £900-£2,500 per square metre for three-bedroom properties.
+Kitchen renovations cost £1,000-£3,000 per square metre, bathrooms £800-£2,500.

 Ongoing Operating Costs